wri/S3ContinuousDeploy/README.md

 # S3ContinuousDeploy
-Continuous Deploy to AWS S3
+Test repo for Continuous Deploy to AWS S3
+Can be deleted.